shiprajain14/kafka101/Lab02/README.md

-# Produce and Consume Streams with Kafka Console Tools
+# Produce and Consume Streams with Kafka CLI Tools

 Apache Kafka CLI tool is explored in the session.